Derkades/rmp-playback-server/docs/API.md

 ## POST `/play`

 If music is paused, playback is resumed.
 If no music was playing, a new track is loaded and started.
+If no playlists are enabled, nothing happens.

 ## POST `/next`

 A new track is loaded from the next playlist, and started.
+If no playlists are enabled, nothing happens.